About Sun Select Shared Solar Program

 About the Solar Array/Facilities

-A. The amount of energy generated varies from one solar facility to the next, based on size of the facility and weather conditions in the area.
-When complete in 2021, altogether Tampa Electric's solar sites will generate more than 600 megawatts total – enough to power more than 100,000 homes.
-Tampa Electric's Sun Select site located at Lake Hancock will generate enough solar energy to power about 2,750 homes.
+A. The amount of energy generated varies from one solar facility to the next, based on the size of the facility and weather conditions in the area.
+Get more detailed information here.

 Pricing